Successful course participants will:

 Also see the Standard Syllabus for 341 (things that should be taught for all offerings)

-There is no text for the Haskell, Scheme, or CLP(R) portions of the course; we'll just use online resources for these languages.
-However, there are a set of texts on reserve in the Engineering Library that you may want to use, including books for each of the languages.
+There is no text for the Racket, Haskell, or Prolog portions of the course; we'll just use online resources for these languages.

 If you want to take a practice exam, exams and solutions for previous quarters are posted on the web pages for those offerings.

-Electronic turnins will be due at 10pm on the due date.
+Electronic turnins will be due at 10pm sharp on the due date.
 If we have any written (paper) assignments, these will be due at the beginning of your quiz section.
-Baring major emergencies, these deadlines are strict.
-However, you have 8 "late days" to use, total, spread over all assignments.
-(In 24-hour chunks, i.e., a turnin at 10:01PM uses 1 of your 8 days.
-I'd suggest you hoard them in case you really get stuck late in the quarter.
-We'll have the turnin system set up so that you can continue to turn things in after the due date, and they will be marked "late" at that point.
+Barring major emergencies, these deadlines are strict.
+However, you have 6 "late days" to use, total, spread over all assignments.
+(Late days come in 24-hour chunks, i.e., a turnin at 10:01pm uses 1 of your 6 days.
+Weekends and holidays count.)
+I'd suggest you hoard them in case you get sick some week or really get stuck late in the quarter.
+We'll have the turnin system set up so that you can continue to turn things in for a certain number of days after the due date, marked as "late".

-If you use up all your late days, late assignments will be marked down 25% per day late (but try to avoid getting into that situation ...)
+If you use up all your late days, but the dropbox for that assignment is still open, assignments will be marked down 25% per day late (but try to avoid getting into that situation).

 We'll usually have a warmup assignment and a larger assignment for each language.
 The larger assignments will count for more than the warmups.
 Each homework will have a total number of possible points on it -- the 55% of the grade will be allocated proportionately.